DRBrenner/race_performance_final/README.md

 ### Visualizations

-+Bar chart (male and female) winning racer time (y) over years (x)
-	-All courses and/or specific courses
++ Bar chart (male and female) winning racer time (y) over years (x) -All courses and/or specific courses

-+Heatmap or scattergram on a California map of
++ Heatmap or scattergram on a California map of
 	-where PRs (personal records) are achieved
 	-temperature
 	-allergens (maybe)

-+Additional visualizations of factors outside a racer's control
++ Additional visualizations of factors outside a racer's control

 	-show school size and PRs or top ten finishes
 	-show how average temperature (during cross country season) or elevation of home school location (training ground) affects # of top ten finishes